 After serving as the Director of Tennis and the head men's and women's tennis coaches at the University of Richmond for two years from 1987-89, Paul came to Chapel Hill in September 1989.
 At the University of Richmond, he won honors as the Colonial Athletic Association's (CAA) Women's Tennis Coach of the Year in both 1988 and 1989.

 During Paul's four years as the Carolina assistant, UNC was 82-29 overall in dual matches, 26-3 in ACC regular-season dual matches and 10-2 in ACC Tournament dual matches.
-In those four years, UNC won ACC Tournament titles in 1990 and 1992, were the ACC Tournament runners-up in 1991 and 1993 while winning the conference's regular-season championships in 1991 and 1992.
+In those four years, UNC won ACC Tournament titles in 1990 and 1992, was the ACC Tournament runner-up in 1991 and 1993 while winning the conference's regular-season championships in 1991 and 1992.

 A 1983 graduate of Presbyterian College with a Bachelor of Science degree in applied psychology, Paul also played tennis for the Blue Hose for two years.
 He has a 1981 Associate of Arts degree with a concentration in business from Anderson (S.C.)
 College, where he played tennis as a freshman and sophomore.
 In 2008, Paul received the Bob Waters Award from Presbyterian College given to distinguished alumni of the institution.